luker983/nsa-codebreaker-2019/task5/README.md

 * `-r tcp:2222:chat.terrortime.app:443` forwards all incoming traffic on port 2222 to `chat.terrortime.app:443` after being proxied.
 * `-p localhost:8080` tells the relay to proxy all of the traffic through BurpSuite so we can see it there.

 This is great, but unfortunately the Android Emulator wouldn't proxy the XMPP traffic through `localhost:2222`.
 Luckily the developers were nice enough to let us input our own chat server!
-So we can set the chat server to `127.0.0.1:2222`, then the relay will handle the proxy and communication with the real chat server!
+So we can set the chat server to our host machine plus the port the relay is listening on (`10.0.2.2:2222`), then the relay will handle the proxy and communication with the real chat server!

 ![Malia](images/malia.png)